COMPANY Data

 Winners and Losers in a Market Capitulation

-Capitulation can occur on an individual level, but the term is typically used when so many market participants are giving up on their holdings that the stocks move down as if a bottom has fallen out.
+Capitulation can occur on an individual level, but the term is typically used when so many market participants are giving up on their holdings that the stock market moves down as if a bottom has fallen out.
 The setup for capitulation is in place well in advance of the hours, days, or months that these market events happen.
-And while, by definition, black swan events are surprises, market capitulation is characterized by a build up, and then a release.
+And unlike black swan events which are almost always surprises, market capitulation is characterized by a build-up, and then a release.

-It's also characterized by many questioning themselves and still holding positions and potentially letting a profit turn to a loss.
+It’s also characterized by many investors questioning themselves for holding for so long and potentially letting a profit turn into a loss.

 Praying to the Gods of Breakeven

 Later, like most financial market behavior, when the last person is done selling, there is only one direction the market can head.
 Up.
 While it may go sideways for a while, as recently as last year the market indexes hit all-time highs, this after many market capitulations that came before 2021.
-So up would seem to be the market’s natural direction long-term.
+So up would seem to be the market’s natural long-term direction.

 Seeing it Coming

-Markets can come down much faster than they go back up.
-So taking some risk off the table while the probability of a painful sell-off is increasing is one way to spare yourself of the worst.
-This is tricky as people often lose more money in lost opportunity than ever lost permanently in the stock market.
+Markets can come down much faster than they climb back up.
+So taking some risk off the table while the probability of a painful sell-off is increasing, is one way to spare yourself from the worst.
+This is tricky as people often “lose” more money in lost opportunity than ever lost permanently in the stock market.

-Market players tend to begin a bear cycle like a person playing slots at a casino.
-It takes some money, takes some money, then occasionally pays, which gives the player hope so they stay at in their seat.
-Participants stay involved because they are occasionally rewarded and they’d prefer not to miss out, and want to regain the small amount they are down.
-Investors may also stay involved because they know that out of every single market fall in history, it has always come back and hit new highs.
+Market players tend to behave in a bear cycle similar to a person playing slots at a casino.
+The machine takes some money, takes some more money, then occasionally pays.
+This gives the player hope which convinces them to stay in their seat.
+Market participants also stay involved because they’re occasionally rewarded and they’d prefer not to miss out on regaining the amount they are down.
+Investors may also stay involved because they know that out of every single market fall in history, the market has always come back and hit new highs.

-Pay attention to whether the market is showing technical signs that it may not hold up.
+Pay attention to the market’s technical signs if they indicate it may not hold up.
 Did it easily break through a support level?
-Is there greater volume on down days then up days?
+Is there greater volume on down days than up days?
 How far past its moving average has it declined?

 Fundamental signs are also always worth paying attention to.
-Is joblessness rising, consumer confidence falling, are taxes being raised, are interest rates making money too tight for businesses to thrive?
+Is joblessness rising, consumer confidence falling, are taxes being raised, or are interest rates causing money to be too tight for businesses to thrive?

 Using it to Your Advantage

-Market professionals consider the capitulation phase as reflecting the bottom of the market's price.
-If investors could identify when capitulation takes place, and exhausts itself fully, they could buy at the bottom.
-At this point there are no sellers left, only buyers and the market’s bubble has burst and is set to reinflate.
+Market professionals consider the capitulation phase as reflecting the bottom of the market’s price.
+If investors could identify when capitulation has taken place and it is exhausted fully, they could buy at the bottom.
+At the point of full capitulation, there are no sellers left, only buyers and the market’s bubble has burst and is set to reinflate.

 Signs of Nearing Stock Capitulation

-Market professionals consider the capitulation phase as reflecting the bottom of a security's or a market's price, and if investors could identify when capitulation has taken place, it would signal the ideal time to buy.
-This is because everyone who wanted to sell the security has already done so, and only buyers are left.
+Since the capitulation phase reflects the bottom of a market’s decline, if investors could identify when capitulation has taken place, it would signal the ideal time to buy.
+As mentioned before, this is because everyone who wanted to sell the security has already done so, and only buyers are left.

 The problem in identifying capitulation is that it is usually only visible in hindsight rather than in foresight.